ksp231/A03/README.md

 3. Commit: Changes saved to the file.
 4. Fetch: Downloads files, commits, and refs from a remote repository into a local repository (6)
 5. GIT: Git is an open source version control system which lets you track changes made to files
-6. Github: A website that allows users to connect their files and create repositories
+6. GitHub: A website that allows users to connect their files and create repositories
 7. Merge: Combine multiple changes
 8. Merge Conflict: When you merge branches that have different commits, there is a conflict, like two conflicting stories on the same topic.
 The user must resolve these changes.
 (5)
 9. Push: Sending the changes to GitHub (1)